 This is especially true in large organizations where employees can be confused about where to go to file complaints.
 Employee hotlines to manage simple concerns like payroll and benefits questions are common in these organizations, but they may not be trained to take complaints.
-Google has recently introduced a new website strictly dedicated for employees raising concerns.
+Google has recently introduced a new intranet website strictly dedicated for employees raising concerns.
 Global Director of Diversity, Equity & Inclusion, Melonie Parker, stated in an open letter to employees that it has streamlined the process for reporting misconduct.
-The site emphasizes their no retaliation policy and provides a clear one stop for all conduct related information.
+The site emphasizes its no retaliation policy and provides a clear one-stop for all conduct-related information.

 Trends or broader issues are not easily identified when claims are managed in a one-off process.
 This is especially true if multiple team members are handling claims.
 How do you know if there’s just one bad manager or the problem is more systemic and apart of the culture?